The short answer… an OBSESSIVE focus on making golf more FUN, more CONVENIENT and more AFFORDABLE.

 – If an invitation to play in a tee time has been canceled because the tee time filled up

 – If a tee time that you are involved (invited to or participating in) has been canceled

 – If the organizer of a tee time has canceled your invitation or removed you from the tee time

 – If the organizer of a tee time that you are involved in has posted and distributed a new comment

 This is a common point of confusion… we’ll try to clarify.

 Networks are like virtual country clubs… they have members and those members share common capabilities (e.g., they can view each others’ profiles, they are eligible to join tee times reserved for Network members, they are eligible to use Deals offered by Golf Courses).
 There is a single person who controls the membership rules for each Network… we usually refer to him/her as the BD (Benevolent Dictator) or more boringly as the Network Owner/Administrator.
 Most individual users have no interest in taking on all the responsibilities of a BD.
 See FAQs about Networks for details.

 Groups, on the other hand, are a free time-saving feature specifically designed to help anyone who organizes tee times.
 Each Group is a list of people who you like to play with; by placing them in a Group, you’re able to invite them all to a tee time with one simple click.
 Any GroupLooper user can create as many Groups as they want.
 You’ll also be able to view and use Groups that someone else has created that you are included in.
-The only editing you can do of a Group that someone else has created is to remove yourself… but you can use the Group to invite others to tee times that you’re organizing or participating in.
 See FAQs about Groups for more details.